rjykgafi/monad-testnet-auto/README.md

-## Monad Testnet
+## Monad Testnet Automation

-Welcome to Monad Testnet, this script will help you to be well positioned for future Testnet launch implementing multi Testnet Apps Interactions, Protocols, Contract Deployment, etc...
+Welcome to Monad Testnet Automation Tool, this script will help you to be well positioned for future Testnet launch implementing multi
+Testnet Apps Interactions, Protocols, Contract Deployment, etc...
 All possible stuff related to Monad

 ``` bash